-When the team at Critical Informatics started redesigning our managed service product from the ground up for version 2.0, we had to ask ourselves a lot of questions about how to build on our success with a popular model, eliminating weaknesses, improving features we liked and extending it in ways that continue to show value in a market where it seems like everyone is claiming “advanced analytics” as their not-so-secret sauce.
+When the team at Critical Informatics started redesigning our managed service product from the ground up for version 2.0, we had to ask ourselves a lot of questions.
+Our work revolved around building upon our success with a popular model, eliminating weaknesses, improving features we liked, and extending it in ways that continue to show value in a market where it seems like everyone is claiming “advanced analytics” as their not-so-secret sauce.

 Often, in early planning for products – the earliest decisions are philosophical in nature, rather than technical.
 This is reflected in my first post on version 2.0, where I explain that in many ways, it’s all about getting to the question – and the answers follow.
 In this post, I want to talk about another philosophy that we adopted in 2.0 which drives our sales and marketing team crazy, and we are still convinced was absolutely the right direction.